notyourswiftdev/notyourswiftdev/README.md

-## Aaron Cleveland 👋 - iOS Developer at PepsiCo and Marco
+## Aaron Cleveland 👋 - iOS Developer at PepsiCo

 <!--
 **amclv/amclv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.